 Preschool Development Grant

 This Early Childhood Strategic Plan describes a path towards achieving a vision and mission for all children and families in the state.
 The goals, strategies, and action steps herein are rooted in Wyoming’s guiding principles.
-Each section of the wheel below is an essential part of realizing the Preschool Development Grant’s mission and vision.
+Each section is an essential part of realizing the Preschool Development Grant’s mission and vision.

 Vision +